SNBSLibs/Licensing.ActivationKeys/README.md

     if (info.Usability == LicenseUsability.Usable) {
       ShowMessage("License successfully activated!
 Expires at " + info.Expiration.ToShortDateString());
     } else {
       ShowMessage("An error occurred when trying to activate.
-The license" + (usability == LicenseUsability.Expired) ? "has expired" :
+The license " + (usability == LicenseUsability.Expired) ? "has expired" :
         (usability == LicenseUsability.NotFound) ? "was canceled" :
         (usability == LicenseUsability.NoConfiguredLicense) ? "configuration was corrupted" :